jesster413/agusmakmun.github.io/_posts/2019-10-08-General-Assembly-Data-Science-Review-One-Year-Update.md

   - what my expectations were
   - what reality was
   - was my criticisms are
   - my new job and what the bootcamp meant for that
+  - more stuff

 this post is supposed to be a review of GA - so i should offer criticism about what worked for me and what fell short of my expectations